 If, however, we’re willing to first face up to our hatred and our demanding way of loving, and we’re truly willing to give these up, we can meditate then for having an increased capacity to love.
 If we work in this way, we will realistically deal with what has been obstructing our fulfillment.
 And then all doubt and resistance will vanish; we will fully believe we deserve the best life has to offer.

 We can think of the soul substance like a giant receptor site.
 The more we are able to have a single-pointed conviction that is unconflicted and uncontaminated with hidden negativities that create secret doubts, the more deeply and clearly will we mold this substance with our imprint.

-When we’re living in truth, with no errors in our understanding, our soul substance will be malleable and easy to impress, so creation can flow forth like a fountain.
+When we’re living in truth, with no errors in our understanding, our soul substance will be malleable and easy to impress.
+So then creation can flow forth like a fountain.
 Our attitudes will be positive and our grasp of the limitless nature of the universe will align with the divine laws of truth and love.
 Therefore, we won’t have any reason to be defending ourselves.
 In such a defenseless state, our soul substance is resilient and receptive, loose and free.

 Conversely, when we’re holding onto distorted concepts that foster negative feelings and destructive attitudes, we are breaking divine laws.
 This makes us feel fearful and guilty, and that makes us feel we must defend ourselves.
 It’s our defenses that make the surface of our soul substance brittle and hard, which makes it much tougher to imprint; our wants and desires can’t make an impression.

 To use meditation in a creative way, it needs to include these four stages or phases: 1) Concept, 2) Impression, 3) Visualization, and 4) Faith.
 Let’s drill down a bit further and explore how this works.